ibm-cloud-architecture/refarch-data-ai-analytics/docs/methodology/lightweight-architectural-decisions.md

 * What type of fault tolerance and delivery guarantees are necessary?
 IBM Streams supports exactly once delivery guarantees and complete crash fault tolerance.

-#### NodeRED
+#### Node-RED

-NodeRED is a lightweight streaming engine.
+[Node-RED](https://nodered.org/) is a lightweight streaming engine.
 Implemented on top of Node.js in JavaScript, it can even run on a 64 MB memory footprint (for example, running on a Raspberry PI).

 * What throughput is required?
-NodeRED’s throughput is bound to processing capabilities of a single CPU core, through Node.js’s event processing nature.
-For increased throughput, multiple instances of NodeRED have been used in parallel.
+Node-RED’s throughput is bound to processing capabilities of a single CPU core, through Node.js’s event processing nature.
+For increased throughput, multiple instances of Node-RED have been used in parallel.
 Parallelization is not built in and needs to be provided by the application developer.

 * What latency is accepted?
 Latency is also dependent on the CPU configuration and on the throughput because high throughput congests the event queue and increases latency.

 * Which data types must be supported?
-NodeRED best supports JSON streams, although any data type can be nested into JSON.
+Node-RED best supports JSON streams, although any data type can be nested into JSON.

 * What type of algorithms run on the system?
 Only relational algebra or advanced modeling?
-NodeRED has one of the most extensive ecosystems of open source third-party modules.
+Node-RED has one of the most extensive ecosystems of open source third-party modules.
 Although advanced machine learning is not supported natively, there are plans by IBM to add those.

 * What’s the variance of the workload and what are the elasticity requirements?
 Because parallelization is a responsibility of the application developer, for independent computation a round-robin load balancing scheme supports linear scalability and full elasticity.